James-Cherished-Inc/roo-code-community/Custom Modes Visualizer/docs/next.md

+For each of the 3 pages, make sure the title of the page and its subtitles are centered for a more modern holistic feel.

 - In the Smart View page, ensure the selection of each mode happens on a left bar where they are vertically stacked